WickM/kuzuR/memory-bank/progress.md

 ## Current Status

-The project is at an **experimental** or **alpha** stage.
-The core functionality is present, but it lacks the robustness, testing, and comprehensive documentation expected of a mature package.
+The project is at an **alpha** stage.
+The core functionality is present and is now supported by a comprehensive test suite, significantly increasing its robustness.
+The next major step towards a beta release is improving user-facing documentation, particularly vignettes.

 ## Known Issues

 -   None identified.
-The iterative debugging process for the graph conversion feature has made it quite robust.
+All outstanding bugs were resolved during the test suite enhancement process.